numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 whether it is sufficient for all (or most) use cases.

-Adjustment of parametric output dtypes in ufuncs
+Adjustment of parametric output DTypes in UFuncs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A second step necessary for parametric dtypes is currently performed within